AlmazYarullin/django-shop/README.md

 ### Running

-1. You can run by simply using command
+1. You can run by using command
     ```
     docker-compose up
     ```